vladUng/iCoExpNet/README.md

 sudo apt install python3-graph-tool

 Or via conda:
-conda install -c conda-forge graph-tool
+conda install -c conda-forge graph-tool33

 # How to use iCoExpNet